The Old Woman and Her Pig: Background and adaptations

+Folklorists such as Lina Eckenstein (1906) have noted that the rhyme shares a structural lineage with the Aramaic Passover song Chad Gadya (lit.
+"One Little Goat"), which first appeared in the printed Prague Haggadah in 1590.
+She theorized that European nursery rhymes like "The Old Woman and Her Pig" are secular adaptations of the Chad Gadya chant, featuring a similar "hierarchy of violence" or "concatenation" involving a dog, a stick, fire, water, and an ox.

 Near the beginning of the 19th century, there were significant improvements in the technology of printed illustrations.
 Publishers then recognized a market for children's illustrated books with the success of books such as The Picture Gallery for all Good Boys and Girls: 'Exhibition the First, which was published on 28 April 1801.
-Two of the earliest children's publishers were John Harris and Benjamin Tabart, who both chose to publish the common nursery rhyme: "The Old Woman and the Pig" in illustrated form.
+Two of the earliest children's publishers were John Harris and Benjamin Tabart, who both chose to publish the common nursery rhyme "The Old Woman and the Pig" in illustrated form.
 After these early forerunners, the nursery rhyme was republished numerous times, either as part of a compendium or as a stand-alone illustrated book.
 In the 19th century, the retellers were not given credit by publishers but by the 20th century, the retellers were given credit as they varied the rhyme and the story.
 A selection of popular single story retellings in the 19th and 20th centuries are listed below: